ItssmePaul12/BitBoard-Checkers-Game/README.md

 ```

 ## Notes
 I did run into some issues with the board-masking logic.
-I am tried to do a lot of things to fix it, but was unable to fix it.
+I am tried to do a lot of things to fix it, but was unable to fix it (Something with the VALID_SQUARES in the game.c file).
 But, everything else should be working well such as the loading, saving, etc.